RantAI-dev/Book3-DSAR/content/docs/Part-III/Chapter-15.md

 ### 15.3.3.
 Topological Sorting
 <p style="text-align: justify;">
-Topological Sorting is an algorithm that produces a linear ordering of vertices in a Directed Acyclic Graph (DAG) such that for every directed edge $u \rightarrow v$ vertex uuu appears before V in the ordering.
+Topological Sorting is an algorithm that produces a linear ordering of vertices in a Directed Acyclic Graph (DAG) such that for every directed edge $u \rightarrow v$ vertex uuu appears before $V$ in the ordering.
 Topological sorting can be accomplished using DFS, where vertices are added to the ordering after all their dependencies have been visited, or using Kahn’s algorithm, which iteratively removes vertices with no incoming edges.
 </p>

 <p style="text-align: justify;">